sib-swiss/gsoc-2017/README.md

 The following page presents SIB's application for Google Summer of Code.
 The code of this website was forked form https://github.com/coala/projects.git and adapted to SIB project ideas.

+**Update** Due to the high number of applications, SIB could not be accepted by Google in GSOC 2017.

 The rest of this README is directly from COALA: